 Ok, this trip was the most intense thing (schedule wise) I’ve done in a while.
-So Friday, @iamlachiestorie and I had a meeting with a modelling agency at 9.30am on the Gold Coast, straight after it finished we rushed to the airport and caught our flight to Sydney.
-I swear there were 4 babies surrounding us on this flight – kill me already.
-We land in Sydney and go straight to our hotel.
-We stayed with @ovolohotels in Darling Harbour, it was super cute!
+So Friday, I had a meeting with a modelling agency at 9.30am on the Gold Coast, straight after it finished I rushed to the airport and caught a flight to Sydney.
+Landing in Sydney and headed straight to the hotel @ovolohotels in Darling Harbour, it was super cute!
 Definitely recommend.
-But anyway, we get to the hotel, I have a makeup artist waiting, I get full glam and Lachie goes and finds food (my hero).
-An hour and a half later, I’m done and we get dressed and jump into an Uber and head to Carriage works.
+Anyway, we get to the hotel, I have a makeup artist waiting, I get full glam.
+An hour and a half later, I’m done and we get dressed and jump into an Uber and head to Carriageworks.

-Finally, we can relax, we take some picks and stroll around Carriageworks before settling into the Mercedes Benz VIP lounge.
+Finally, I can relax, shooting content and strolling around Carriageworks before settling into the Mercedes Benz VIP lounge.
 Now, this is where my will-power starts to plummet.
-Unlimited Moet and canapés, soooo yum.
+Unlimited Moet and canapés.

-After an hour or so we have to go into the @_aje_ show, where we were lucky enough to get front row seats and made friends with another Gold Coast couple sitting next to us.
+After an hour or so we have to go into the @_aje_ show, I was lucky enough to get front row seats and made friends with a Gold Coast couple sitting next to me.
 The show was amazing, so feminine and fresh but also minimal at the same time.
 Again, I wanted to buy everything!
-Now as we were attending the Weekend addition of MBFWA we got to celebrate the launch night with @Swarovski.
+Now, as we were attending the Weekend addition of MBFWA we got to celebrate the launch night with @Swarovski.

 The @Swarovski party was amazing, not only celebrating the launch of the Weekend Edition Fashion Festival, but also Swarovski’s newest collection: Into the magic light.